vahidAK/PatMat/README.md

                         strandseq_phase.R, which contains the three largest
                         autosomal inversions according to Porubsky et al.
                         2022, except for a very rare one on chr2.
-  --prior Numeric vector of length 3
+  --prior comma-separated numbers
-                        A vector of prior weights for inversion genotypes.
-                        Only needs to be altered if --inversion-list is not the default.
+                        A comma-separated list of prior weights for inversion genotypes, without spaces.
+Only needs to be altered if --inversion_list is not the default.
+E.g.,
+                        0.96,0.02,0.02.
 See InvertypeR for more details.
-  --haploid_prior Numeric vector of length 2
-                        A vector of prior weights for haploid inversion genotypes.
-Only needs to be altered if --inversion- list is not the default.
-See InvertypeR for more details.
+  --chromosomes comma-separated strings
+                        A comma-separated list of chromosome names, without spaces.
+Only SNVs on these chromosomes will be phased.
+                        E.g., chr1,chr2,chr3.
+Default: the 22 autosomes.
 ```
 ### 2-2 Installations and setup
 For the [parent-of-origin phasing paper](https://doi.org/10.1016/j.xgen.2022.100233) that first presented this method, we used the dependencies and code at commit